James Hensman

 Chief Executive Officer

-James is the Chief Operating Officer at Youth Unity CIC, with over 20 years of experience and a proven track record in strategic planning and operations.
-As a key leader within the organisation, he drives growth and ensures that Youth Unity remains focused on its mission: achieving better outcomes for young people.
+James is the Chief Operating Officer at Youth Unity CIC, bringing over 20 years of experience and a strong track record in strategic planning, operational management, and service development.
+As a key leader within the organisation, he drives growth, strengthens delivery, and ensures that Youth Unity remains firmly aligned with its mission: achieving better outcomes for young people.

-He oversees a wide and diverse portfolio of early intervention and social care services, ensuring that delivery remains responsive to emerging vulnerabilities.
-His approach prioritises partnership working, system change, and innovation, enabling Youth Unity to adapt to the challenges faced by communities today.
+James oversees a diverse portfolio of early intervention and social care services, ensuring they remain responsive to emerging needs and vulnerabilities.
+His leadership is rooted in partnership working, system change, and innovation, enabling Youth Unity to adapt effectively to the evolving challenges faced by young people and communities today.

-James is committed to improving the lives of vulnerable groups and brings exceptional skill in building purposeful, multi-agency collaborations.
-These partnerships strengthen Youth Unity’s ability to respond effectively to issues such as criminal exploitation, county lines, and organised crime.
+Deeply committed to improving the lives of vulnerable groups, James excels in building purposeful, multi-agency collaborations.
+These partnerships enhance Youth Unity’s ability to address issues such as criminal exploitation, county lines, serious youth violence, and organised crime.

-Earlier in his career, James achieved a BA (Hons) degree in Visual Communications from the Kent Institute of Art, specialising in graphic design and photography.
-He continues to apply this creative background within Youth Unity’s project environment, engaging young people through innovative and artistic approaches.
+Earlier in his career, James achieved a BA (Hons) in Visual Communications from the Kent Institute of Art, specialising in graphic design and photography.
+He continues to apply this creative background within Youth Unity’s projects, using arts-based engagement to inspire and connect with young people.

 Shirley Jackson